sandialabs/samlab/docs/support.rst

 * http://samlab.readthedocs.io

-Visit our GitHub repository for access to source code, issue tracker, discussions, and the wiki:
+Visit our GitHub repository for access to source code, issue tracker, regression tests, and the wiki:

 * http://github.com/sandialabs/samlab